 - Stir peaches, strawberries, raspberries, or blueberries into vanilla yogurt.

 - If you don’t eat your fruit in time and it is ready to go bad, stick it in the freezer and save for a later date.
-Frozen fruit is great for making a smootie.
+Frozen fruit is great for making a smoothie.

 - Keep fruit handy.
 Cut it up in the morning and put it in a baggie to carry with you for the day.
 Another option is to wrap delicate fruit, such as peaches in paper towels and put it in a plastic container to protect it from squishing in your backpack.